 Phase I, Transbay Transit Center (SF) to Union Station (LA) -- $54.9B (2013) and $67.6B (YOE), operational in 2028

-high-speed.
+Please let me know if these are correct:

+FCS = First Construction Segment, provides high-speed service Merced-Bakersfield in 2022 for a cost of $6B.
 The FCS will not provide high-speed service until the IOS is complete, at which point we project we can begin operating HSR at an operating profit and meet the requirements of the bond act.

 IOS = Initial Operating Segment, provides high-speed service Merced to San Fernando Valley in 2022 at a cost of $27.8B.
 Correct.